Skip to main content

 🧠 Real-World Notes

-• Storage fills faster than expected when multiple changes are made together
+• Storage grows faster than expected when multiple variables change

-• FPS, resolution, codec choice, and trigger behavior all affect growth
+• FPS, resolution, codec, and trigger behavior all impact growth

-• Storage architecture should be reviewed any time the camera count changes materially
+• Storage design should be revisited when camera count changes

-• Simpler folder logic is easier to maintain and troubleshoot
+• Simpler folder structures are easier to maintain and troubleshoot

 ⚠️ Common Mistakes

-• Using one folder for everything without a clear reason
+• Using a single folder without clear purpose

-• Increasing quality settings without checking storage consequences
+• Increasing quality settings without evaluating storage impact

 ✅ Result

-This page provides a practical storage framework for keeping Blue Iris recording stable and predictable over time.
+A practical storage framework for maintaining stable, predictable Blue Iris recording over time.